Cycling tour along the Western Islands of Scotland

 A four centre self-guided cycling tour of Scotland’s Western Islands starting in Glasgow.
-Includes 4 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 4 days cycling with route guide and maps.
-Hire of a 21 speed all-terrain bicycle, luggage transfers, tour details and phone app navigation.
+Includes 4 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 3 days hire of a 21 speed all-terrain bicycle, luggage transfers, tour details and phone app navigation.

 START of the TOUR: Glasgow is in central Scotland.

 ARRIVAL DAY: Your 1st night's accommodation is in Glasgow near to the start of the route.
-There are many places to eat in this vibrant city from fish and chip shops to traditional pubs and a large variety of quality restaurants (meals not included in the tour price).
-Overnight, Glasgow Scotland.
+There are many places to eat in this vibrant city from fish and chip shops to traditional pubs and a large variety of quality restaurants.
+Overnight: Glasgow Scotland.

-DAY TWO: Glasgow to Gourock.
-Distance approx. 32 miles (51km).
-Leaving Glasgow on a cyclist friendly route that is very flat giving you plenty of time take in the sights as you go, crossing the river Clyde over Bells Bridge you will pass the National Science Centre.
-This short section is a mixture of cycle ways and minor roads to the outskirts of Glasgow where you join the Paisley to Greenock Cycle Path, this old railway line gives traffic-free cycling right to the firth of Clyde.
+DAY ONE: Glasgow to Gourock.
+Distance approx. 32 miles (51 km).
+Leaving Glasgow on a cyclist friendly route that is very flat gives you plenty of time to take in the sights as you go.
+Crossing the river Clyde over Bells Bridge you will pass the National Science Centre.
+This short section is a mixture of cycle ways and minor roads to the outskirts of Glasgow where you join the Paisley to Greenock Cycle Path.
+This old railway line provides traffic-free cycling right to the Firth of Clyde.
 There are plenty of opportunities for refreshments along the way in Bridge of Weir and Kilmacolm making this a great warm-up day with no hills.
-Reaching the coast at Greenock you will see the Cowal Peninsula across the Firth of Clyde just before reaching Gourock your next stop.
-There is a selection of pubs and hotel restaurants in the town for you to obtain an evening meal (not included).
-Overnight, Gourock Scotland.
+Reaching the coast at Greenock you will see the Cowal Peninsula across the Firth of Clyde just before reaching Gourock, your next stop.
+There is a selection of pubs and hotel restaurants in the town for you to obtain an evening meal.
+Overnight: Gourock, Scotland.

-DAY THREE: Gourock to Tarbet.
-Distance approx. 27 miles (43km) Today starts with a very short ferry crossing to Dunoon on the Cowal Peninsula (time tables will be provided).
-This challenging section of the tour is entirely on minor country roads very remote in parts with some moderate hills to climb.
-Your efforts are rewarded by spectacular views over this area of outstanding natural beauty, on the right day this is a never to be forgotten bike ride.
+DAY TWO: Gourock to Tarbet.
+Distance approx. 27 miles (43 km) Today starts with a very short ferry crossing to Dunoon on the Cowal Peninsula (timetables will be provided).
+This challenging section of the tour is entirely on minor country roads (very remote in parts) with some moderate hills to climb.
+Your efforts are rewarded by spectacular views over this area of outstanding natural beauty.
+On the right day this is a never to be forgotten bike ride.
 Services are very scarce so sufficient supplies will be needed to last you until you reach the coast at Portavadie.
-Another short ferry crossing will then take you to your destination for today Tarbert.
-This busy ferry port and yachting centre has many places to eat in the town, from fish and chip shops to traditional pubs and restaurants (meals not included).
-Overnight, Tarbert Scotland.
+Another short ferry crossing will then take you to your destination for today, Tarbert.
+This busy ferry port and yachting centre has many places to eat in the town, from fish and chip shops to traditional pubs and restaurants.
+Overnight: Tarbert, Scotland.

 FINAL DAY: The tour finishes after breakfast.
 You can spend the rest of the day on Arran or catch a ferry back to the mainland and continue your journey.